henrygd/bigpicture/README.md

 Add a `data-bp` attribute to your elements with the image you want to open, and pass a selector string or NodeList to the function.
 The string should specify a container which has `data-bp` elements somewhere inside, whereas the NodeList should be the elements themselves.

+##### The attribute name can be overridden with the `galleryAttribute` option as of 2.4.0.
+For instance, `galleryAttribute: 'src'` would open the thumbs in the example below, and the `data-bp` attributes would be unnecessary.

 ```html
 <div id="image_container">
 	<img src="photo1_thumb.jpg" data-bp="photo1.jpg" class="example" />